 Once you have picked up your luggage and cleared customs, you will make your way outside of the terminal where there will be a representative from Big Fish Adventures waiting to transfer you to your accommodation.
 You are then free to unpack and get your fishing tackle ready for your very first days fishing.

-Overnight accommodation: Standard Sørøya Cabins (Twin rooms) S/C
+Overnight accommodation: Nilsenhuset (Single rooms) S/C

-Over the next 6 days and as you have your own boat, there is no time limit to how much or how little you wish to fish and even at certain times of the year, it remains daylight for 24hrs.
+Over the next 6 days, and as you have your own boat, there is no time limit to how much or how little you wish to fish and even at certain times of the year, it remains daylight for 24hrs.
 There are so many different areas around Sørøya from close in excellent Halibut marks to areas unexplored in the open ocean.

-Overnight accommodation: Standard Sørøya Cabins (Twin rooms) S/C
+Overnight accommodation: Nilsenhuset (Single rooms) S/C

 Our guides at this camp will be on hand each day to help you get the most out of your stay with them.
-If you let us know well in advance it is even possible to book either a single day’s guided fishing or even a full week of guided fishing.
-(Extra charge) Taking advantage of this service may be a great help especially if it’s your very first time in Norway.
+If you let us know well in advance, it is even possible to book either a single day’s guided fishing or even a full week of guided fishing.
+(Extra charge) Taking advantage of this service may be a great help, especially if it’s your very first time in Norway.
 The guides have years of experience and will do what they can to put you on fish.

-Overnight accommodation: Standard Sørøya Cabins (Twin rooms) S/C
+Overnight accommodation: Nilsenhuset (Single rooms) S/C

 In the morning you will check out of your cabin and then be transferred back to Hasvik airport for your return flight.